clanfear/SOC321/docs/syllabus.md

 [Savery 255](https://www.washington.edu/maps/#!/sav): `office_day` TBA

 ## Overview
-This course is intended as an accessible, holistic introduction to quantitative data analysis using programming and statistics.
+This course is intended as an accessible, holistic, and case-based introduction to quantitative data analysis using programming and statistics.
 General topics we will focus on include:

 * Cleaning and preparing data for analyses